crispcat/Shelve/README.md

 var criticalDamage = knight["CriticalDamage"]; // 36.25
 ```

 # Iterators

-Iterators are statefull values.
+Iterators are stateful values.
 ```json
 "it = [0, it + 1]"
 ```
 Where:
 - 0 - start value
-- it + 1 - expression for calculating next value.
+- it + 1 - expression to calculate the next value.

-Iterator store last calculated value and recalculates on MoveNextValue() call.
+Iterator stores the last calculated value and recalculates it on MoveNextValue() call.

 # More interesting example